putnich/SiMelo/README.md

 The aim of this project is to test various mathematical and text methods on melodies similarity.
 Two main groups of methods are used:
-* 1. eigen vector of A*A' matrix, as proposed by (Cvetkovic, Manojlovic 2013)
+* eigen vector of A*A' matrix, as proposed by (Cvetkovic, Manojlovic 2013)
-  * i. of simple directed graphs
+  * of simple directed graphs
-  * ii. of multigraphs
+  * of multigraphs
-  * iii. of multigraphs, using sum of note durations
+  * of multigraphs, using sum of note durations
-  * iv. of multigraphs, using average of note durations
+  * of multigraphs, using average of note durations
-* 2. string similarity
+* string similarity
-  * i. with Levenstein (edit) distance
+  * with Levenstein (edit) distance
-  * ii. with cosine distance
+  * with cosine distance
-  * iii. with length of longest subsequence measure
+  * with length of longest subsequence measure
-  * iv. with optimal matching method
+  * with optimal matching method
-  * v. with qgrams method
+  * with qgrams method
-  * vi. with Jaccard coefficient
+  * with Jaccard coefficient

  The dataset used contains 17 instances, with compositions by Bach versus Mozart, as their style and epoch is opposed in music theory and practise.
  All melodies were transcribed to letter-duration notation.
 Also, the sheets are for violin, not for pianos, since accords make computability less possible.
 Sheets can be found at (8notes, 2017).
 With the distances of melodies from dataset, clustering was a good choise forrecognition analysis, since the prediction is not posible without bigger dataset.
 Three clustering methods were used:
-  * 1. Hierarchical clustering
+  * Hierarchical clustering
-  * 2. K-means clustering
+  * K-means clustering
-  * 3. K-medoids clustering
+  * K-medoids clustering
 The overall conclusion is that simple directed graphs are good at clustering by author, while LCS method can quite accurately divide melodies by type, tact and style.

 # Data
 Melodies are divided as follows:
-  1. Melodies by Bach:
+  * Melodies by Bach:
    * two preludes
    * two minuets
    * one aria
    * one sonata
    * one concert
-  2. Melodies by Mozart:
+  * Melodies by Mozart:
     * two minuets
 # Distance
 ## Details on eigen vector methods